kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 ```
 # Chapter 3: Xcode 8 Source Editor Extensions

-Source editor extensions, new to Xcode 8, are the first official way to extend the capabilities of Xcode.
+New in Xcode 8, Apple has provided the first official way to extend the capabilities of Xcode: source editor extensions.
 As the name implies, they rely on the extension architecture that has gained increasing prevalence on Apple’s platforms recently.

 The scope is limited to performing operations on text.
 This means you cannot customize Xcode’s UI or modify settings — your interface is via menu items, and only text passes between Xcode and the extension.